Lead-Free Primer Chemistry and Modern GSR Detection

 In India, the CFSL Hyderabad ballistics division and associated state FSLs have historically operated almost exclusively with conventional Pb-Sb-Ba primers in casework, because the domestic service ammunition (ARDE Pune 9mm, .303 sporting, 7.62mm INSAS) uses conventional primer formulations.
 However, the procurement of imported pistol ammunition and the increasing availability of international commercial ammunition in domestic markets has begun to introduce lead-free primer scenarios into casework.
 The CFSL does not yet appear to have a published validated SOP for lead-free GSR, creating a gap that is likely to require attention as casework demands evolve.

-In the US, the transition to lead-free service ammunition in law enforcement has been substantial: the FBI adopted lead-free duty ammunition in training contexts, and several large metropolitan departments (Seattle PD, San Francisco PD, several California counties under Cal-OSHA enforcement) have moved to lead-free indoor-range training rounds.
+In the US, the transition to lead-free service ammunition in law enforcement has been substantial: the FBI adopted lead-free duty ammunition in training contexts, and several large metropolitan departments (San Francisco PD and other California agencies under Cal-OSHA enforcement) have moved to lead-free indoor-range training rounds.
 The analytical consequence is that any shooting incident involving these officers' service weapons may produce lead-free GSR, and the crime laboratory must be equipped to detect it.

 The regulatory drivers of the lead-free primer transition span occupational health, environmental, and military procurement domains.